Diabetes: The All-We-Need-To-Know Handbook

 There are currently a number of approaches which experts study when it comes to this subject.
 This includes isolated islet cells as well as the entire pancreas.
 What are islets?
 They are these cell clusters that contain the cells responsible for the production of insulin, beta-cells.

 However, one needs to be aware of the risks that transplantation carries with it.
 This includes both the surgical process itself as well as the following immunosuppression which lasts for quite a while.
 It is because of such risks that not just the pancreas, but the kidneys are transplanted simultaneously.

 And yet, controversy surrounds the question of why those who are not in need of kidney transplants must go through this process if they wish for pancreas transplantation.
 The debate here is whether the risks outweigh the benefits and vice versa.

 The truth of the matter is that one’s diabetes often relapses after the transplantation is completed.
 Like we mentioned prior, the selective transplantation of islet cells is proving to be a worthy alternative.
 Yet, the concern over the possibility of rejection is still present.

-Researchers are doing what they can to explore artificial barriers which can surround the islet cells, and thus, hopefully protect them from rejection.
+Researchers are doing what they can to explore artificial barriers that can surround the islet cells, and thus, hopefully, protect them from rejection.
 All while allowing the insulin to safely enter one’s bloodstream, of course.